Updated: Mar 12

 - These stereotypes translate into ideal face and body proportions.
 Our eye (better: our subconscious mind) registers everything that is not in these parameters as a flaw.

-That is why, again, it’s better to pay attention to the matter and learn some simple yet efficient techniques to visually improve our proportions, through clothes, haircut, makeup etc.
+We’d better pay attention to the matter and learn some simple yet efficient techniques to visually improve our proportions, through clothes, haircut, makeup etc.

 5. ATTENTION HAS BECOME THE MOST IMPORTANT RESOURCE OF THE PLANET